-- 1. The Program shall be available to provide treatment, rehabilitation and support activities seven days per week, 365 days per year.
-Program hours shall be as follows, or as otherwise agreed to by Behavioral Wellness in writing: - a.
-Monday through Friday, the Program shall operate a minimum of 8.5 hours per day.

-- b.
-On each weekend day and every holiday the Program shall operate for eight (8) hours, with staffing sufficient to meet the needs of the clients. - 2.
+- 1. The Program shall be available to provide treatment, rehabilitation, and support activities seven (7) days per week, 365 days per year.
+Program hours shall be as outlined below, or as otherwise agreed to by the Director of the Department of Behavioral Wellness or designee in writing.
+Such amendments do not alter the Maximum Contract Amount and do not require an amendment to this Agreement - a.
+Monday through Friday, the Program shall operate a minimum of eight and one half (8.5) hours per day. - b.
+On each weekend day and every holiday, the Program shall operate for eight (8) hours per day with staffing sufficient to meet the needs of the clients. - 2.
 The Program shall operate an after-hours on-call system.
 Team staff experienced in ACT and skilled in crisis-intervention procedures will be on-call and available to respond to clients both by telephone and in person.
-In case of a psychiatric emergency, Contractor shall provide a physical in-person response no later than 60 minutes from the time of the call. - 3.
+In case of a psychiatric emergency, Contractor shall provide a physical in-person response no later than sixty (60) minutes from the time of the call. - 3.
 Behavioral Wellness Psychiatrist back-up will be available via phone at all times, including evenings, weekends and holidays.
-Behavioral Wellness Mobile Crisis staff will be available to back up the ACT Team in responding to crisis calls after hours. - 4.
-Contractor shall ensure that the Team Leader/Administrator or his/her designee shall be available to Program staff, either in person or by telephone at all times.
+Behavioral Wellness Mobile Crisis

+- staff will be available to back-up the ACT/AOT Team in responding to crisis calls after hours. - 4.
+Contractor shall ensure that the Team Leader/Program Administrator or his/her designee shall be available to Program staff, either in person or by telephone at all times.
 Contractor shall promptly and appropriately respond to emergent needs and make any necessary staffing adjustments to assure the health and safety of clients.